wooorm/markdown-table/Readme.md

 ### options.stringLength(cell)

-ANSI-sequences mess up table creation.
+ANSI-sequences mess up tables on terminals.
 To fix this, you have to pass in a `stringLength` option to detect the “visible” length of a cell.

 ```javascript
 var chalk = require('chalk');